jacksonianrtaylor/movie_rec_proj/README.md

 - For the case of the number of train users, many tests of the notebook have shown that there is some happy medium for the number of train users... when the number of test users stays constant at 5-10 users
-- the best perfoming number of train user that was chosen tobe tested was the current value in the program (30-50)
+- the best perfoming number of train user that was chosen to be tested was the current value in the program (30-50)
 - this performed better than 11-31 and 50-70 users
 - It is likley that this means that the accuracy scores of the current configuration are not the highest that this system can perform